r-gould/r-gould.github.io/about.markdown

 permalink: /about/
 ---

-3rd year mathematics undergraduate at University of Cambridge, Trinity College.
+I'm Rhys Gould, a 3rd year mathematics undergraduate at the University of Cambridge, Trinity College.